Pranshu1902/Pranshu1902/README.md

   </a>

-- 👋 Hi, I’m @Pranshu1902, a 19 years old self-taught programmer.
+##👋 Hi, I’m @Pranshu1902, a 19 years old self-taught programmer and full-stack developer.
-- 👀 I’m interested in AI, ML.
-- 🌱 I’m currently learning Web development and DS&Algo.
+## 👨‍💻 My interests are AI, ML, WEB.